MarcDiethelm/xtc/README.md

 	/_module/example?raw

-Adding the parameter `solo` to a view request, will skip any modules that have the attribute `isLayout="true"` on their include.
+Adding the parameter `solo` to a view request, will skip any modules that have the attribute `isLayout="true"` on their include tag.

 	/_view/example?solo

-## Basic authentication and bypass for IP ranges
+## Basic Authentication and Bypass for IP Ranges

 Password protecting content couldn't be easier.
 To restrict access you add BasicAuth to the route that accesses the sensitive resource.